|Corporate Governance Guidelines

 The Committee shall be composed of not less than three (3) independent directors.
-Each member shall qualify as an “outside director” for purposes of Section 162(m) of the Internal Revenue Code, as amended, and as a “non-employee director” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934 (the “Exchange Act”), shall be independent of management, and shall not accept directly or indirectly any consulting, advisory or other compensatory fee from the Company or any subsidiary thereof, consistent with applicable rules and regulations of NASDAQ.
+Each member shall qualify as an “outside director” for purposes of Section 162(m) of the Internal Revenue Code, as amended, and as a “non-employee director” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934 (the “Exchange Act”), shall be independent of management, and shall not accept directly or indirectly any consulting, advisory or other compensatory fee from the Company or any subsidiary thereof, consistent with applicable rules and regulations of NASDAQ for directors generally and for compensation committee members specifically.
 The Members of the Committee shall be elected annually by the Board, or as necessary to fill vacancies in the interim.
 The Chairman of the Committee is elected by the Board or by the majority vote of the Committee members, upon the recommendation of the Nominating and Corporate Governance Committee.
-In determining whether a director is eligible to serve on the Committee, the Board shall consider all factors relevant to whether the director has a relationship to the company which is material to that director's ability to be independent from management in connection with the duties of a Committee member, including, but not limited to: (i) the source of compensation of such director, including any consulting, advisory or other compensatory fee paid by the Company to such director, and (ii) whether the director is affiliated with the Company, a subsidiary of the Company or an affiliate of a subsidiary of the Company.
+In determining whether a director is eligible to serve on the Committee, the Board shall consider all factors relevant to whether the director has a relationship to the company which is material to that director's ability to be independent from management in connection with the duties of a Committee member, including, but not limited to: (i) the source of compensation of such director, including any consulting, advisory or other compensatory fee paid by the Company to such director, or by any person or entity that would impair the director’s ability to make independent judgments about the Company’s executive compensation, and (ii) whether the director is affiliated with the Company, a subsidiary of the Company or an affiliate of a subsidiary of the Company.
 The members of the Committee shall serve one-year terms or until earlier resignation or death.
 The Board may remove any member from the Committee at any time with or without cause.

 Specific Duties and Responsibilities

 The general responsibilities of the Committee are oversight of executive compensation and benefits for the President, and the Executive Officers and other key employees, communications with the full Board, and communications with shareholders through the proxy statement.
 The Committee, in consultation with management, shall oversee compliance with regulations governing executive compensation.
 The Committee shall review annually the Company’s compensation program for its employees in order to oversee management’s implementation of the Company’s goal of maintaining a program that attracts, retains, develops and motivates employees without leading to unnecessary risk taking by employees that would be reasonably likely to have a material adverse effect on the Company.
+The Committee will request and review executive summary information relating to the Company’s deferred compensation plan and 401(k) plan on an annual basis, and review competitiveness of benefit plan offerings by the Company.
 The Committee also has general responsibility for insuring that the Company has in place policies and programs for the development of senior management and senior management succession.

 The Committee shall review and make recommendations to the Board with respect to the compensation, including cash and equity-based compensation, of directors.